gilbruno/SolidityVoting/README.md

 That's what we tested.<br>
 The initial process is 'RegisteringVoters'.<br>
-We checked that in case of succes, the event _WorkflowStatusChange_ is emitted
+We checked that in case of succes, the event _WorkflowStatusChange_ is emitted I added an initial test to check the _public_ visibility of the workflowStatus.
 ### 2) TEST OF THE UNNATURAL WORKFLOW STATUS
 Secondly, we tested an unnatural order of workflowstatus.
 For instance, If the current status at index 2